Catholic Diocese of Lincoln: 2000 to present

 In 2006, Bruskewitz rejected the proposed undertaking of an audit by the National Review Board of the United States Conference of Catholic Bishops.
 The audit would have examined whether the diocese had effectively implemented national guidelines on sexual abuse programs.
-Bruskewitz retired in 2010.
+Bruskewitz retired as bishop of Lincoln in 2010.
 James D. Conley, formerly an auxiliary bishop from the Archdiocese of Denver, was appointed bishop by Pope Benedict XVI in 2012.

 In June 2014, the chairman of the U.S. Conference of Catholic Bishops (USCCB) National Review Board for the Protection of Children reported that the Diocese of Lincoln was one of four American dioceses not in audit compliance.
 According to a 2015 statement by Conley, the diocese had complied with all church and civil laws on child abuse reporting and child protection; he stated that the audit process had been improved, and that the diocese would now participate in the USCCB audit.

-In 2016, Conley gave permission for lay married men to enter the permanent diaconate in cooperation with the archdiocese of Omaha's diaconate program.
+In 2016, Conley gave permission for lay married men to enter the permanent diaconate in cooperation with the Archdiocese of Omaha's diaconate program.
 In early 2019, Conley reiterated diocesan policy of only allowing male altar servers, making it one of two dioceses in the country with that restriction.

 In December 2019, Conley announced that he was taking a medical leave of absence to treat depression, anxiety, insomnia, and tinnitus.
 Archbishop George Joseph Lucas was appointed to serve as apostolic administrator during Conley's leave of absence.
 Conley returned to active service in November 2020.
 In 2021, Matthew Hecker became the first permanent deacon to be ordained for the diocese.

+The University of Nebraska, Lincoln, in August 2025 apologized for a drag performance on campus that contains elements of the Catholic mass.
+Conley condemned the event, calling it “a blatant public display of faith-based discrimination".Conley in May 2026 announced that the diocese was opening Mater Filius, a maternity home in Lincoln for pregnant women in need of support.